-ERA adheres to Commission's guidelines on organising sustainable meetings and events75, and commits to promote the guidelines and incentivise to its staff to apply the steps when organising meetings and events:
+ERA adheres to Commission's guidelines on organising sustainable meetings and events(75), and commits to promote the guidelines and incentivise to its staff to apply the steps when organising meetings and events:

 - Step 0: Is a physical meeting/event necessary? - Step 1: Is the venue sustainable enough? - Step 2: Is the printed and promotional material sustainable? - Step 3: Are the 3Rs applied?
-(Reduce, Recycle and Reuse) - Step 4: Is the catering sustainable?
+(Reduce, Recycle and Reuse) - Step 4: Is the catering sustainable? - Step 5: Are the accommodation and transport environmentally friendly? - Step 6: Have social aspects been considered? - Step 7: Are you sharing environmental awareness?